 4. Back up your claim or perspective with multiple sources.

 If you can find at least three good resources that confirm a fact (and they also have resources to support their claims), then you can likely trust what they’re saying.
+As I previously mentioned, we may get incomplete stories in our newsfeeds—sometimes because the story is developing or it benefits someone else that we’re left in the dark on certain details.
+If you can find sources that back up what you know, you’ve put in the work to discern what’s public knowledge without immediately drawing (possibly ignorant) conclusions.

 5. Diversify your following

-As you know, the US is made of many different kinds of people.
+As you know, the U.S. is made of many different kinds of people.
 You’re more likely to find and read more primary resources if you follow many different kinds of people.

-I’d recommend following journalists, LGBTQT+ folks, people of other faiths, people of different races, scientists, all kinds of religious leaders, atheists, activists, folks with all kinds of disabilities, poor people, parents, local politicians, and more.
+I’d recommend following local journalists, LGBTQT+ folks, people of other faiths, people of different races, scientists, all kinds of religious leaders, atheists, activists, folks with all kinds of disabilities, poor people, parents, local politicians, and more.
 Let these people speak for themselves rather than let other groups speak for them.

 You’re essentially gathering experiences and perspectives that could qualify as primary resources.